npm/ini/README.md

   `=` character.
 By default, whitespace is omitted, to be friendly to some persnickety old parsers that don't tolerate it well.
 But some find that it's more human-readable and pretty with the whitespace.
+* `indentation` A number of indentation spaces to be added as prefix for each new deepth level.
+Defaults to none.
+Mostly useful to improve readability.

 For backwards compatibility reasons, if a `string` options is passed in, then it is assumed to be the `section` value.